veepee-oss/dENVer/README.md

 ## installation

-It's currently a WIP (work in progress) so it won't be pushed to pypi (yet), but due to being a pretty dumb wrapper around more mature tools, you can start to use it safely with actual secrets.
+It's currently a WIP (work in progress), but due to being a pretty dumb wrapper around more mature tools, you can start to use it safely with actual secrets.

 It could work, with some effort, in windows, but it's out of scope for now.